bazsimarkus/8085-explorer/README.md

 ## Acknowledgments

-- Tom Nisbet for [Simple8085](https://github.com/TomNisbet/Simple8085), which was the main inspiration for this project, and for [TommyPROM](https://github.com/TomNisbet/TommyPROM), which I used to program the EEPROM
+- Tom Nisbet for [Simple8085](https://github.com/TomNisbet/Simple8085), which was the main inspiration for this project, for [TommyPROM](https://github.com/TomNisbet/TommyPROM), which I used to program the EEPROM, and for [asm85](https://github.com/TomNisbet/asm85), the assembler used to build the MicroPython interpreter
 - Netronics R&D for the original Explorer/85 design and monitor ROM
 - Microsoft for ROM BASIC v4.7